 ABOUT OUR CHARITY

-Character Clubs – Schools in high-needs areas welcome the additional support offered through our Character Clubs.
-The clubs may include a nutritious snack, games, stories, and learning activities with a Christian growth emphasis.
-The children have the opportunity to make friends, develop supportive relationships with caring adults and experience a sense of belonging.
-Our staff and volunteers currently lead a weekly club at eleven high-needs elementary schools in Edmonton.
+Character Clubs – Our staff and volunteers currently lead a weekly club at 14 high-needs elementary schools in Edmonton.
+Clubs include nutritious snacks, active games, stories and learning activities with a Christian growth emphasis.
+Children have the opportunity to make friends, develop supportive relationships with caring adult mentors and experience a sense of belonging.

-Homebuilders – When children and parents are trying to make sense of what has happened in their home as a result of divorce or bereavement, Homebuilders can help.
-This 10 week class helps kids work through the anger and emotional pain and provides strategies to help them cope with their new family situation.
+HomeBuilders – When children and parents are trying to make sense of what has happened in their home as a result of divorce, separation or bereavement, HomeBuilders can help.
+This 10 week class helps kids work through anger and emotional pain and provides strategies to help them cope with their new family situation.
 Parents learn how to respond supportively towards their children in this period of adjustment.

-Family Celebrations – When families are experiencing financial need it is difficult for them to enjoy a family celebration.
-Kids On Track helps by providing opportunities for families to celebrate at significant times of the year.
-Annual highlights are the Thanksgiving Dinner, Christmas Party with glow in the dark puppet musical, Mother’s Day Tea and Family Picnic.
+Family Celebrations – When families experience challenges, it is difficult for them to celebrate with their family.
+Kids On Track helps by providing free opportunities for families to celebrate at significant times of the year including a Thanksgiving Dinner, Christmas Party with a glow in the dark puppet musical, a Family Winter Carnival, a Mom’s Celebration and a Family Picnic.

-Summer Day Programs and Camp Weeks – When school is out and kids are bored our summer programs offer affordable, fun, safe activities.
-Our day camps enable needy children to get out of their neighborhoods and experience all the wonderful places and activities that Edmonton has to offer.
-The summer culminates with a one-week camp filled with adventure, good food, and caring adults.
+Summer Day Programs and Camp – When school is out and kids are bored, our summer programs offer affordable, fun and safe activities at 12 day camp sites.
+Our day camps enable children in need to get out of their neighbourhoods and to experience all the wonderful places and activities that Edmonton has to offer.
+The summer culminates with a one-week camp filled with adventure, good food, and caring and supportive adult mentors.

-KOT Shift Youth — KOT Shift Youth is held every Friday night.
-Community youth have a place to meet new friends, go to recreational venues in the community, and get active.
+Shift Youth – Shift Youth is held every Friday night.
+Community youth have a place to meet new friends, to go to recreational venues in the community and to get active.
 Recreational activities are structured to help youth develop positive peer relations and mentoring relationships with adult role models, all while having a whole lot of fun together.

-Leaders In Training Experience – When youth are looking for a challenging, engaging opportunity to become involved in their community the LITE program is there for them.
-They work on leadership skills and character development that in turn will enhance their future career opportunities and current self-esteem.
+Leaders In Training Experience (LITE) – When youth are looking for a challenging, engaging opportunity to become involved in their community, the LITE program is there for them.
+We work on their leadership skills and character development with them to enhance their self-esteem and future career prospects.
 Training workshops, work experience and team building activities are all a part of the LITE program.
-Many graduates of our LITE program go on to become adult volunteers and summer staff.
-The summer heats up with camp outs, recreational activities, fundraising activities, extended leadership training, and work experience with the Summer Day Programs.
+Many graduates of our LITE program go on to become KOT adult volunteers and summer staff.
+Summer sizzles with camp outs, recreational activities, community service projects, fund raising activities, extended leadership training and work experience at KOT's Summer Day Camps and Adventure Camp.